atsushifx/.github/README.md

 # readme

-this is my projects's template. create base file:
+this repository is global settings for my projects

-- LICENSE
-- .gitignore
-- .editorconfig
+.